ArnaudBrousseau/crypto-study-group/2022-11-18/README.md

 In chapter 2: "one of the classical mistakes in cryptography is to think that encrypting a message also stops Eve from changing it.
 It doesn't."

 I'm not sure that's true.
 If we're talking about a strong symmetric encryption scheme where keys are exchanged already, an attacker modifying the messages would simply cause decryption failures.
 They wouldn't be able to change the message in a way that results in successful decryptions :thinking:

+In "New Directions in Cryptography":
+* "Unconditional security results from the existence of multiple solutions to a cryptogram.
+For example, the simple substitution cryptogram XMD resulting from English text can represent the plaintext messages: now, and, the, etc." ==> what?
+Given a single key/algorithm, there should only be a single solution to a cryptogram right?
+* "The only unconditionally secure system in common use is the one time pad" => How so?
+An attacker could break the encryption if it's iterating over all the possible keys.
+Would love to see the "proof"